MarshallKrakauer/DecisionTree/README.md

 1. AbstractDecisionTree.py - File is not run directly.
 Creates the base functions that are inherited by the ClassificationTree and RegressionTree
 2. ClassificationTree.py - Decision tree for data with 0 or 1 target variable
 3. MultiClassTree.py - Classification Tree for data with more than 2 classes.
-Currently not supported by Random Forest or Gradient Boosting
+Supported by Random Forest, but not Gradient Boosting
 4. RegresionTree.py - Decision tree for data with continuous target variable
 5. RandomForest.py - Creates random set of either Classification or Regression Tree models.
 6. GBCTree.py - Inherits ClassificationTree.py.
 Creates custom classification tree for a gradient boosting tree algorithm